-The issue must be tackled at source by encouraging girls to code and increasing access and appeal of STEM Subjects throughout the education system.
+The issue must be tackled at source by encouraging girls to code, increasing access and appeal of STEM Subjects throughout the education system.

 Encourage more role models for women in technology, taking inspiration from the pioneers past and present as well as those closer to home.

-Find a supportive nurturing place to work who will encourage and develop you and not marginalise you and then…
+Find a supportive nurturing place to work which will encourage and develop you, not marginalise and then…